Your cart is currently empty!

 Thankfully, you can wear a wetsuit (for warmth and buoyancy), and the split takes up the least of your time during a triathlon.
 Moreover, if you are not into freestyle swimming, you can breaststroke your way around the course.

 The bike split is considered demanding during race day due to the length of the moment.
-Therefore, the advice is to allocate around 50 % of your training to riding your bike.
+Therefore, allocating around 50 % of your training to riding your bike is advised.

 RUN.
 Last but not least comes the run.
 It may be the most straightforward sport of the three to start with.
 You just go out and run.
 But with the simplicity of it, the highest risk of getting injured lies.